mukeshcodeshere/ELECTRON/plan.markdown

 - India accounts for **7% of global VC deals and 4.3% of global VC funding value**[4]

 These statistics powerfully validate Electron's business model by highlighting India's robust and growing investment ecosystem, demonstrating significant potential for a platform democratizing access to private markets.

+**Overall improves liqudity in private markets, as app is basically buidling a virtual secondaries private market.**

 Citations:
 [1] https://dpiit.gov.in/publications/fdi-statistics